15 militants killed in Timbuktu attack: France - Journal du Cameroun

 But vast stretches of the country remain out of the control of Malian, French and UN forces, which are frequent targets of attacks.

-The UN’s Timbuktu Super Camp, where Saturday’s attack took place, was already the scene of an attack last May which killed a Liberian peacekeeper and wounded nine.
+The UN’s Timbuktu Super Camp, where Saturday’s attack took place, was already the scene of an assault last May which killed a Liberian peacekeeper and wounded nine.